-From September 2015 (start of the 2015/16 academic year) the persistent absence measure changed.
-Schools are now judged against a persistent absence rate of 10 per cent rather than 15 per cent, and pupils are identified as persistently absent based upon their individual absence level rather than a comparison to a national threshold.
+Schools are judged against a persistent absence rate of 10 per cent and pupils are identified as persistently absent based upon their individual absence level.

-Further information on the changes to the persistent absence methodology is available in the 'Guide to Absence statistics', results from the recent consultation regarding how persistent absentees are identified are available here.
+Further information on persistent absence methodology is available in the 'Guide to Absence statistics'.

 Formally, if a pupil's individual overall absence rate is greater than or equal to 10.0 per cent they will be classified as a persistent absentee: